-b. any paper copies of the application shall contain the following certification statement:
+b. the electronic version of the application shall contain the following certification statement:

-This document is a paper copy of the application titled (Insert Document Title) dated (Insert Application Date).
-This paper copy is an exact duplicate of the electronic version submitted to the Louisiana Office of Conservation.
+This document is an electronic version of the application titled (Insert Document Title) dated (Insert Application Date).
+This electronic version is an exact duplicate of the paper copy submitted in (Insert the Number of Volumes Comprising the Full Application) to the Louisiana Office of Conservation.

 c.
-The applicant shall submit the application identified in §3605.C.1 above to the USEPA in an electronic format approved by the USEPA.
+The applicant shall submit the application identified in §605.C.1 above to the USEPA in an electronic format approved by the USEPA.